martialsystems/Amadeus-Project/README.md

 - Runtime LLM model switching
 - GPT-SoVITS character voice synthesis
 - Live2D Cubism rendering directly in the WebUI
+- Natural looping idle and talking-body motions
+- Touch interactions with one-shot character reactions
+- Browser-side streamed speech playback
+- Audio-amplitude-driven Live2D lip synchronization
+- Paired text + prerecorded audio variants for special interactions
 - Cross-platform automatic launcher for macOS and Windows
 - Backend connection/status display
 - Conversation memory reset controls

-The current Live2D pipeline can load and render a Cubism model, textures, and WebGL shaders in the browser.
+The Live2D character system now handles idle, talking, touch reactions, motion priority, and audio-driven mouth movement in the browser.
+Generated GPT-SoVITS speech is streamed through Flask to the WebUI, where the same audio signal sent to the speakers is analyzed to drive `ParamMouthOpenY`.

 Next major character-system work includes:

-- Idle motions
-- Cubism physics
-- Touch / hit-area interaction
-- Special touch reactions
-- Lip synchronization
-- Expression and motion control from model responses
+- More expression and motion control from model responses
+- Richer hit-area and interaction behavior
+- Expanding the prerecorded interaction voice library
 - Improved prompting and character-state control
 - A future redesign of the long-term memory system